maxtkc/mvths-wiki/docs/004-simple-switch.rst

    TEACHER CHECK \_\_\_\_\_

 #.
-Add a second LED circuit with a switch.
 Wire the components in a different order from the circuit shown above.
+The LED should still light when the button is pressed.

    TEACHER CHECK \_\_\_\_\_